 Other contracts may meet the criteria for asset recognition.
 Supply contracts and even lease agreements may be identified and valued, particularly if their payment terms are determined to be above or below market.

 The value of a company’s assembled workforce may be huge—particularly for a service-oriented business.
 It is often thought to meet the requirements for recognition as an intangible asset; after all, most employees sign an employment agreement when joining the company.

 Valuing Intangible Assets

-the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Intangible assets are assigned a portion of the purchase price based on “fair value.”
+ASC 805 defines fair value as “the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.”

-For example, a given buyer may decide to use a customer list in a manner different from how other companies might use it.
-This could be a function of the fact the buyer already has access to the list of customers, or otherwise finds little value in the list.
+For example, a buyer may decide to use a customer list differently from how other companies might use it.
+This could be because the buyer already has access to the list of customers, or otherwise finds little value in the list.

 Special Considerations for Valuing Different Types of Intangible Assets

-In our experience, technology assets are among the most difficult intangible assets to value because they take such different forms: no patents or software programs are the same.
+In our experience, technology assets are among the most difficult intangible assets to value.
+This is because they take such different forms: no patents or software programs are the same.

-The huge uplift in the value of ZOOM during spring 2020 may be a short-term trend, or it may be indicative of what technology investments are most attractive in the post-pandemic business environment.
+The huge uplift in the value of ZOOM during Spring 2020 may be a short-term trend, or it may be indicative of what technology investments are most attractive in the post-pandemic business environment.
 Our crystal ball is cloudy.

 Reconciling Asset Values and Purchase Price